Principal Charming: Plot

-After attending the wedding of a coworker, Selma begs Marge to help her find a husband.
-Marge asks Homer to help find a husband for her sister, but he struggles to find anyone suitable.
+After attending the wedding of a coworker, Selma begs her sister Marge to help her find a husband.
+Marge asks Homer to help find a husband for Selma, but he struggles to find anyone suitable.
 When Bart is caught spelling his name on the school's lawn by killing the grass with a herbicide, Principal Skinner summons Homer to his office to discuss the prank.
 After learning that Skinner is single, Homer invites him to dinner.
 When Skinner arrives at the Simpsons' house, Homer accidentally introduces him to Patty instead of Selma; Skinner is instantly smitten with her, making Selma feel even worse about her marriage prospects.

 Skinner asks Patty for a date, but she is reluctant.
 Selma encourages her to go on her first date in 25 years and warns her this may be her last chance to marry.
-Patty does not enjoy her first date with Skinner, but they keep seeing each other, much to Selma's chagrin.
+Patty does not enjoy her first date with Skinner, but they keep seeing other and eventually bond, much to Selma's chagrin.
 Because Skinner is distracted by his love for Patty, he allows Bart and the other children to do whatever they want at school.
 He soon enlists Bart's help to persuade Patty to marry him.
 At the same time, Homer arranges a date between Barney and Selma, which she reluctantly attends.

 Following Bart's lead, Skinner uses an herbicide to write "Marry Me Patty" on the school's lawn.
 Skinner takes her to the top of the school's bell tower to propose marriage.
 Patty is flattered, but she declines because she and Selma share a special bond as twin sisters.
-Patty appreciates Skinner's understanding and gentlemanly conduct.
-She admits that were she ever to settle down with a man, she would marry him.
+Patty appreciates Skinner's understanding and gentlemanly conduct, and admits that were she ever to settle down with a man, she would marry him.
 After rescuing Selma from her date with Barney, Patty drives her home to their apartment.
-Single again, Skinner reasserts his authority over Bart by destroying the entire lawn with herbicide and forcing him to repair the damage by replanting the field seed by seed, much to Groundskeeper Willie's satisfaction.
+Meanwhile, Skinner accepts his fate and reasserts his authority over Bart by destroying the entire lawn with herbicide and forcing him to repair the damage by replanting the field seed by seed, much to Groundskeeper Willie's satisfaction.